lfraker/GSDSim/README.txt

 you can test it by doing the above and clicking the "Test End Of Day Sim" button.
 Output should appear in the command line for debugging purposes.

+Changed the command line output from the module code to be more easily understood.

+Modified the FrontEndPane.java class to do hourly updates in addition to daily ones.